 SQL, or Structured Query Language, is used to manage data found on a database.
 MySQL is an open source data management system that’s widely used in Back End development.
 There are other Back End languages, such as Java or ASP.NET, that are used in different industries.

-Key takeaway → Back End languages are used to fulfill requests made by Front End languages.
+Key takeaway → Back End languages and Back End development are used to fulfill requests made by Front End languages.
 They communicate with databases, servers, and applications and are also known as server-side languages.

 Front End vs. Back End can be summed up in a number of ways.
 They use different programming languages and have different responsibilities.
 But, Front End and Back End devs are working toward the same goal.
 They ultimately work together to solve the needs of a user.